OpenDAoC/OpenDAoC-Core/SRD/01_Combat_Systems/Poison_Disease_System.md

 ## Overview

+**Game Rule Summary**: Poisons and diseases are damage-over-time effects that slowly harm you while active.
+You can apply poisons to your weapons to hurt enemies, but beware of environmental hazards and monsters with venoms.
+Diseases can spread between nearby players, while poisons from weapons consume charges.
+Both can be cured with spells or antidote items, though diseases are generally harder to cure than poisons.

 The Poison & Disease System manages damage-over-time effects, contagion mechanics, and environmental hazards.
 This system provides tactical depth through persistent effects that require different treatment strategies.

 ## Core Architecture